 Korina is well renowned in the guitar industry as the tonewood of choice for the original Gibson Explorer and Flying-V guitars.

-It’s a gem and icon of the golden era in guitar making when manufacturers took bold steps.
+It’s a gem and an icon of the golden era in guitar-making when manufacturers took bold steps.

 The tone and grain qualities are similar to mahogany, but it’s heavier and more resilient.
 The sound is bass-friendly and warm, ideal for sweet and responsive mid-range tones.